Sales by Product Tag Report

 How to see customer’s lifetime value

 You can easily see the customer lifetime value with the CUSTOMERS CLV data column.
-Use it to monitor for signs of shoppers' attrition in your store.
+Use it to monitor signs of shopper attrition in your store.

 How to see gross margin in percent